wolfenfeld/Palant-ri/get_started/classifiers.md

 iris_clf.fit(iris.data[:,:2], iris.target);
 ```

+## Two Dimensional Classifiers

 We will start with a *Two Dimensional Plot Handler* for the classifier.

-The plot handler is initialized with the trained classifier and data points that will be displayed.
+The plot handler is initialized with the trained classifier and data points that will be displayed (the data points can be different from what the classifier used for training).

 *Important note - for a two dimensional plot handler that classifier must be trained on two features.*
 ```python